Open-Paraphilia/sissy_university/README.md

 ## Offline Play for Android (works on Android 7 Nougat and newer only)
 The APK version is often outdated and with limited support.
+The APK version still contains the original pictures.
 Latest APK version - 25Aug2018; Latest Game Version - 25Aug2018:
 https://mega.nz/#!OHxxXLYJ!TNOGqFFKxXKDH6-VegJnzrM9lrgznKcuaBHUjSGux0w